-(b) Nameserver's UDP send limit, as configured in named.conf - If affirmative, the ANS has the option to send R as it is (i.e. with signatures).
+- If affirmative, the ANS has the option to send R as it is (i.e. with signatures).
 In this example, we presume this check to return negative (which is expected with PQC signatures).

-(3) Check for a DNSKEY record containing a KEM ciphertext in Q → Additional section.
+- 3) Check for a DNSKEY record containing a KEM ciphertext in Q → Additional section.
 If negative, continue with the regular DNSSEC flow.
-Otherwise, proceed as below.

-(4) Extract the ciphertext ct from DNSKEY record and do a KEM decapsulation using ZKK{sk} to obtain the shared secret ss.
+Otherwise, proceed as below. - Extract the ciphertext ct from DNSKEY record and perform a KEM decapsulation using ZKK{sk} to obtain the shared secret ss.

-$ss \leftarrow KEM.decap(ZKK{sk}, ct)$
+$$ss \leftarrow KEM.decap(ZKK{sk}, ct)$$

-If the ANS holds multiple KEM ZKKs, the correct key for the decapsulation can be identified using the Key Tag (ZKK{ID}) provided by the resolver in the Flags field (see §3.2).
+- In case the ANS holds multiple KEM ZKKs, the correct key for the decapsulation can be identified using the Key Tag (ZKK{ID}) provided by the resolver in the Flags field (see §III-B).

-(5) Feed ss to a secure KDF to derive a key k of requisite length.
+5) Feed ss to a secure KDF to derive a key k of the requisite length.

-$k \leftarrow KDF(ss)$
+$$k \leftarrow KDF(ss)$$